lexcomber/Intro2R4SpatAnal/README.md

 https://raw.githubusercontent.com/lexcomber/Intro2R4SpatAnal/refs/heads/master/scripts/ch2.R

-changing the last part of the link for each chapter
+changing the last part of the link for each chapter.